Jiuzhaigou National Park

 At the present moment, there are some restrictions.
 To visit the National Park you need to book the tickets in advance, the number of visitors per day is limited to 2,000, and you can’t visit the park as freely as before.
 The entrance ticket and the sightseeing bus costs 200 Yuan per person.

 Additionally, the Airport remains closed (the only way to access the area is by train or bus), and only a few big hotels are open outside the National Park (a lot of other hotels are still waiting to see how the situation will evolve).

 Challenges of getting in and out of Jiuzhaigou

 One of the challenges for any trip to Jiuzhaigou is the transportation in and out of the Northern Sichuan as, unlike most other destinations in China, the choice is quite limited.

 Many people that visit Jiuzhaigou will fly in.
-There are daily flights from most popular airports in the country.
-The three most popular cities that international travelers use when departing for Jiuzhaigou are Chengdu in Sichuan Province, Chongqing and Xi’an in Shanxi Province.
+There are daily flights from the most popular airports in the country.
+The three most popular cities that international travelers use when departing for Jiuzhaigou are Chengdu in Sichuan Province, Chongqing and Xi’an in Shaanxi Province.

-Huanglong National Park, another nearby attraction, shares the airport with Jiuzhaigou and it’s closer with about an hour drive.
+Huanglong National Park, another nearby attraction, shares the airport with Jiuzhaigou and it’s closer by about an hour’s drive.

 When planning to fly out of Jiuzhaigou it is important to schedule any connections with a long connecting window.
 It is not uncommon for flights to be significantly delayed upon arrival or departure due to fog that occurs frequently in this mountainous airport.
 The fog and delays are worse during the summer rains.